 Enterprises across Australia’s industries are expected to benefit from the partnership, which will enable them to track assets remotely using low-cost, long-battery life sensors over long distances.

-Chris Mitchell, managing director of Optus Business, said working with startups like Myriota would enable the telco to help its customers capture the business benefits of next-generation technologies.
+Chris Mitchell, managing director Optus Business, said working with startups like Myriota would enable the telco to help its customers capture the business benefits next-generation technologies.

-Alex Grant, CEO and co-founder of Myriota, said the agreement would unlock new opportunities for IoT applications across a wide variety of industries.
+Alex Grant, CEO and co-founder Myriota, said the agreement would unlock new opportunities for IoT applications across a wide variety industries.

 “Previously, satellite connectivity has not been available or affordable for businesses with remote assets, but nanosatellites are providing a more attainable and affordable solution.

 “By combining Optus’ national networks with our nanosatellite capability, we are able to offer a truly holistic IoT solution and help solve connectivity issues being faced in regional Australia.”

 Read more about IoT in Australia

 - The Australian government has pledged more funds towards deploying a Sigfox-based network that will be used to power smart city and clean energy applications across the country.